Guayaba221/erigon/cmd/diag/readme.md

 # Diagnostics commands

 ## Diagnostics command architecture
 Diagnostics command is implemented to retrieve information from the Erigon node on a headless machine.
 It makes it easier to run and get information from the node as it runs on the same machine and doesn't require a PIN-secured remote connection.
-This is done to make the diagnostics process quicker to set up and make the entire process less resistant.
+This is done to make the diagnostics process quicker to set up and make the entire process less resistance.

 ### Diagnostics command local connection diagram